whustedt/calendarium/README.md

  As such, modifications to the Flickity source code used in this project are documented in the repository.
 To comply with the GPLv3, all source code for this application is available under the same license.
 The full license text is included in the LICENSE file in this repository.

+## Icon Attribution

+This project uses the icon "cracked glass" by Olena Panasovska from [Noun Project](https://thenounproject.com/icon/cracked-glass-3292568/) licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
+To meet the attribution requirements, this link points directly to the icon's detail page.
+Please refer to the Noun Project's guidelines for detailed information on how to properly attribute the creator in different formats and mediums.

 ## Docker Image

 Instead of Docker Hub, this project's Docker images are now built and pushed through GitHub Actions to the GitHub Container Registry.